NewAlexandria/leadership_readme/ticketing-best-practices.md

 Generally, new cards are story pointed by the agile team.
 That is to say

-* a grooming session involves all people relevant to understanding the build and testing of a feature or task
+* a refining session involves all people relevant to understanding the build and testing of a feature or task
   * this avoids missing criteria that may require more work up-front.
   * this avoids a bunch of new bugs and additions right before the release of the project.
-* grooming is done on a cycle like a sprint, any other interval, or as-needed
+* refining is done on a cycle like a sprint, any other interval, or as-needed
-* grooming looks to give story points to any number of cards, until enough can be worked on between now and the next time that grooming will be done
+* refining looks to give story points to any number of cards, until enough can be worked on between now and the next time that refining will be done
-* groomed cards can be move to the top of backlog, or whatever metaphor is used for 'ready to work by anyone one the team'
+* refined cards can be move to the top of backlog, or whatever metaphor is used for 'ready to work by anyone one the team'

 ### Story Points by one Person

 Though this is discouraged, it happens sometimes.
 We should think about doing this only when:

-1. When work is started on something before there was time to groom it as a team.
+1. When work is started on something before there was time to refine it as a team.
 This is the most common case.
 1. Adding story points retroactively, which is common when getting into the habit of story pointing (as a team/company), and you miss some.

 > Add `.01` to the story points, to indicate that it was done by a single person.
 E.G. `2.01`